Review by Solandia

 The deck is available to buy in various formats: A4 and A5 prints, and two versions of the a majors-only deck.
 The limited edition (500 copies) deluxe set is hand signed and numbered by the artist; the premiere edition has just the 22 major arcana cards.
 David also stresses that the cards and prints are self published using the highest quality bubble jet prints, inks and high grade papers and the cards are also lacquered and waxed.
 The backs of the cards have navy blue and burgundy outer borders, around a reversed image of a winged blonde angel.

 The Sacred Isle Tarot is just a stunning art deck with beautiful serene, tranquil images.
 It reminds me of the Tarot of Dreams in its attention to detail and visual attractiveness, but with a different energy.
 I don’t know if a 78 card version is in the works – but I would love to see it!

-See card images from the Sacred Isle Tarot
+See sample card images from the Sacred Isle Tarot

 Contribute to Aeclectic: Write a review · Add your deck · Send us card images